Hegebf/CMIP6-forcing/README.md

 All data not available in GoogleCloud are downloaded.
 This includes also some files that we found to be in GoogleCloud, but which contained errors: cloud-buterrors.json.

 ## Step 2: Constructing global annual means and anomalies
+The code for this work is stored in the folder Data_processing, and the results are stored in the folder Processed_data.
+When constructing global means, we load as many datasets as possible from the cloud.
+This step is done in the notebook Cloud_averaging, and functions used for averaging are stored in global_annual_means.py.
+Everything that cannot be loaded from the cloud is downloaded instead, either with wget scripts generated from https://esgf-node.llnl.gov/projects/cmip6/ or from wget scripts generated in the notebook wget_and_averaging.
+Global means of downloaded files are also constructed in this notebook.

+In the next step we read and save all calendar and branch information from the metadata.
+This is done with the notebooks branch_years and model_calendars.

+Finally, we use all this information to construct global annual anomalies in the notebook Global_anomalies, with help from the functions stored in processing_functions.py.

+## Step 3: Estimate forcing from the global annual anomalies